sjoelund/FCSys/resources/source/Python/README.txt

+.. warning:: This package is still in development.
+There are likely to be many bugs.
+Please check back soon.

-FCRes is a Python_ package to load, analyze, and plot simulation results from FCSys_ (a Modelica_ package).
+FCRes is a Python_ package to load, analyze, and plot simulation results from FCSys_---a Modelica_ library for modeling fuel cells and electrochemistry.
 It is based on and requires ModelicaRes_.
 For more information about the functions of FCRes, see the HTML or PDF documentation in the doc folder.

 Credits
 -------